Jamaal239/building-a-linux-router-virtualbox/README.md

 <img width="917" height="885" alt="screenshot_03" src="https://github.com/user-attachments/assets/de601701-4afe-4e73-ba91-f1c0235020ca" />
 > Figure 3: Verification of Static IP Assignments on the Linux Router
->  > Caption: Using the `ip a` command to verify that our Netplan configurations applied successfully.
+> Using the `ip a` command to verify that our Netplan configurations applied successfully.
 The output proves that interface `enp0s3` is bound to `192.168.10.1/24` and interface `enp0s8` is bound to `192.168.20.1/24`, allowing the server to sit simultaneously on both subnets.

 ---